Turtles Vs Tortoise: What is the Difference?

 Share with your friends 🥹!

-There are two distinct characteristics of all turtles: a shell fused with their ribs and vertebrae and a pelvic girdle within their rib cage.
+All turtles have two distinct characteristics: a shell fused with their ribs and vertebrae and a pelvic girdle within their rib cage.

 What gives turtles their characteristic lumbering walk is this “compressed anatomical structure.”